An Essay About You: How to Tackle Your College Essay

 The way to best guarantee a strong admission essay is to choose a topic that’s important to you.
 Strong writing always has a voice, and admission officers are looking for that voice when assessing the effectiveness of your story.
 It’s readily apparent when a student is reaching to impress the reader with false interests or heroic accounts.
 It’s always better to be genuine about your beliefs and experiences, keeping your narrative simple and honest.
 Admission counselors will always be able to tell the difference.
 Though it’s essential to write about a topic you’re passionate about, it’s also best to strengthen your application with complexity.
 If the only time you spend outside the school choir and marching band is when you’re working in a music store, it might actually be detrimental to write about the time you earned first-chair as a flutist.
 Admission counselors want to explore your identity in your essay, not just read a reiteration of your résumé.

-Related: 5 Tricks for Choosing Your College Essay Topic
+Related: 5 Good Options to Choose for Your College Essay Topic

 Reflect